 The recommendation to take chemotherapy at CMC is made by an oncologist in collaboration with a multidisciplinary team who will review all the details of your case and the latest clinical evidence and international guidelines.
 Chemotherapy is sometimes given to shrink tumors be fore surgery, to reduce the chance of cancer returning after surgery, or to shrink and control more advanced disease.

-The cost of Chemotherapy in the UAE varies greatly anywhere from hundreds of Dirham to AED 400,000+ per cycle, according to the treatment protocol which is customised to each individual's cancer.
+The cost of Chemotherapy in the UAE varies greatly anywhere from hundreds of Dirham to thousands of Dirham per cycle, according to the treatment protocol which is customised to each individual's cancer.
 The combination of drugs, the number of cycles, the effectiveness, potential side effects that occur, mean there are many changing elements that factor into chemotherapy cost in the UAE.
 Chemotherapy Cost in Dubai at CMC Hospital may be covered by insurance, but you need to check with your health insurance provider.

 Chemotherapy is a type of cancer treatment that uses drugs to kill cancer cells.

 Chemotherapy is usually given intravenously through a temporary cannula in the hand or forearm, or through a port in the patient's chest.
 Sometimes chemotherapy is given orally by tablets or capsules.

 Side effects vary depending on the type of chemotherapy and may include nausea, hair loss, fatigue, and decreased appetite.

 It depends on the type of chemotherapy being used.
 Some types of chemotherapy cause hair loss, while others do not.

 Yes, some types of chemotherapy can cause infertility.
 It is important to discuss fertility preservation options with your doctor before starting treatment.